 Smoke from burning these plants can cause the same reaction.

 The reaction can vary from mild to severe.
 In rare cases, the person with the rash needs to be treated in the hospital.
 The worst symptoms are often seen during days 4 to 7 after coming in contact with the plant.
 The rash may last for 1 to 3 weeks.

 Call your provider if:

 Other steps include:

-Anderson BE, Marks JG Jr. Plant-induced dermatitis.
-In: Auerbach PS, ed.
+Shofner JD, Kimball AB.
+Plant-induced dermatitis.
+In: Auerbach PS ed.
 Wilderness Medicine.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 57.
+6th ed.
+Philadelphia, PA: Mosby Elsevier; 2012:chap 63.

 Habif TP.
 Contact dermatitis and patch testing.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 4.
+Philadelphia, PA: Mosby Elsevier; 2009:chap 4.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.